 Missouri is home to hogs ranging in size from four to six feet long, 160 to 600 pounds, standing 3 feet tall.
-Their coat varies in color, but is usually long and shaggy.
-Wild Boars are dangerous when cornered and even more so when with their young.
-The tusks on a Wild Hog are long with the upper tusks curling up and out of the mouth as much as 6 inches.
-They have a powerful sense of smell so be alert of your odors; no human scent is the best practice for hunting Wild Boars.
+Their coat varies in color but is usually long and shaggy.
+Wild Boars are dangerous when cornered and even more so when with they are young.
+The tusks on a Wild Hog are long, with the upper tusks curling up and out of the mouth as much as 6 inches.
+They have a powerful sense of smell, so be alert of your odors; no human scent is the best practice for hunting Wild Boars.

 Wild Hogs are volatile in nature, making Wild Boar hunting in Missouri a challenge.
 While they have a desire for marshy areas, Wild Hogs are regularly on the move to elude hunting pressures and find new food sources.
 Hogs are highly adaptable.
 They can use nearly every type of habitat, but they prefer dewy bottomland forests and areas around creeks where mud for wallowing and foods such as acorns are available.
 These brushy areas provide the dense vegetation that Boars need for cover.